Kevin Pietersen

-Kevin Peter Pietersen MBE (born 27 June 1980) is a cricket commentator, conservationist, and former England international cricket player.
-He is a right-handed batsman and occasional off spin bowler who played in all three formats for England between 2005 and 2014, which included a brief tenure as captain.
+Kevin Peter Pietersen MBE (born 27 June 1980) is a former England international cricketer.
+He is regarded as one of the greatest England batsmen to have played the game, and renowned for his competitive, and often controversial nature.
+He was a right-handed batsman and occasional off spin bowler who played in all three formats for England between 2004 and 2014, which included a brief tenure as captain.
+He won the Player of the Series award for his performances in 2010 ICC World Twenty20 which helped England to win their maiden ICC trophy.

 Pietersen was born to an Afrikaner father and English mother in South Africa.
 He made his first-class debut for Natal in 1997 and moved to England in 2000, after voicing his displeasure at what he said was the racial quota system in South African cricket.
 Being of English ancestry, Pietersen was eligible for the England team so long as he first served a four-year qualifying period in English county cricket.
 He was called up by England almost immediately after he completed four years with Nottinghamshire.
 He made his international debut in the One Day International (ODI) match against Zimbabwe in 2004 and his Test match debut in the 2005 Ashes series against Australia.

 Pietersen left Nottinghamshire for Hampshire in 2005, but the England team's subsequent reliance on him resulted in Pietersen making only a single first-class appearance for his new county between 2005 and 2010.
 In June 2010, Pietersen announced his wish to leave Hampshire; he joined Surrey on loan for the remainder of the season, then moved permanently in 2011.